jenkinsci/slack-plugin/README.md

 You can send messages to channels or you can notify individual users via their slackbot.
 In order to notify an individual user, use the syntax `@user_id` in place of the project channel.
 Mentioning users by display name may work, but it is not unique and will not work if it is an ambiguous match.

+## User Mentions

+Use the syntax `<@user_id>` in a message to mention users directly.
+See [User Id Look Up](#user-id-look-up) for pipeline steps to help with user id look up.

 ## Configuration as code